188.8.131.52 About DVA disability pensions

 VEA disability pensions: a range of different payments

 The term 'disability pension' encompasses a range of different payments that vary depending on the degree of the injury.
-Some are paid separately and some are paid in addition to other disability pensions.
-There are 5 categories of disability pension which are the:
+Disability pensions are most commonly paid at the general rate (between 10% and 100% of a statutory rate), but can also paid at an above general rate, which includes:

 - intermediate rate, and